Manerr/PyCalc/README.md

 All you've to do is just download those files  and to import them (with `from x import *` or `import x`) in your scripts.
 ##### Note that for `random` and `math` modules, they're named `pmath` and `prandom`... since they'll not be called if they was named `math` instead...

+For now, everything is humain-readable (no compression for example), but I plan in future releases (not in the source) to compress for a smaller pack size (important since heaps/stacks are very small .... )
 ##